jetfirephp/routing/readme.md

 <a name="middleware"></a>
 ### Middleware

-Middlewares are called after a route match the current uri.
-If the middleware return false, the current route is skipped.
+Middlewares are called before and after a route match the current uri.
 You have to create a middleware config file like this :

 ```php